-Awareness of work by nonprofits - Biomechanics week - Changes to industry practices - Changing ANSI standards - Compare programs nationwide - Develop benchmarks - Development and refinement of our assessment protocols - Disseminating work - Field practices - Heavily utilized - Highly regarded - High-quality researchers - Impact on my presentations and program development - Implications throughout the industry - Increased public awareness - Influence decision makers - Influential in development of local planting specifications - Jumping off point for municipal programs - Leverage attract larger donors - Leveraging work - Long-term understanding - Lot that needs to be learned - Opened us to other possible research topics - Over the decades - Practical outcomes - Procedures to lessen long term problems - Professionalization of arboriculture - Programs based on approaches studied and tested - Pruning has been influential in practice and in A300 discussions - Rely on current research and practices to provide solutions - Research needs are ongoing - Safety training workshops - Seed money - Technology transfer - Speak for science not anecdotally - TREE Fund has explicit goal - Wealth of information - Webinars - What works or doesn't in planting practices - Work training conference or in an article in Arborist News.
-I would not want to lose the journal even if I don't utilize it as it contributes understanding to those that need to complete more research.
+Awareness of work by nonprofits - Biomechanics week - Changes to industry practices - Changing ANSI standards - Compare programs nationwide - Develop benchmarks - Development and refinement of our assessment protocols - Disseminating work - Field practices - Heavily utilized - Highly regarded - High-quality researchers - Impact on my presentations and program development - Implications throughout the industry - Increased public awareness - Influence decision makers - Influential in development of local planting specifications - Jumping off point for municipal programs - Leverage attract larger donors - Leveraging work - Long-term understanding - Lot that needs to be learned - Opened us to other possible research topics - Over the decades - Practical outcomes - Procedures to lessen long term problems - Professionalization of arboriculture - Programs based on approaches studied and tested - Pruning has been influential in practice and in A300 discussions - Rely on current research and practices to provide solutions - Research needs are ongoing - Safety training workshops - Seed money - Technology transfer - Speak for science not anecdotally - TREE Fund has explicit goal - Wealth of information - Webinars - What works or doesn't in planting practices - Work training

 Key informants were also asked to provide anything else that they believed is important to describe the outcome(s) of TREE Fund grants to the following question: Please add anything else that you believe is important to describe the outcome(s) of tree funded grants (Appendix E, Table 5).
 Three themes arose and include funding, marketing, and technology transfer.
-With funding, seed money and leverage were listed commonly as key words.
+With funding, seed money and leverage listed commonly as key words.
 This is not surprising considering these are common attributes of TREE Fund grant requirements.

 Some interesting themes for future funding ideas arose.
-The encouragement for the TREE Fund to develop ways to fund emerging scientists, young researchers, and those who have not been previously funded before were interesting ideas.
-As far we know, this criterion is not currently used in evaluating research proposals.
-The idea presented to support researchers throughout the world is consistent with the Kimmel Fund.
+The encouragement for TREE Fund to develop ways to fund emerging scientists, young researchers, and those who have not been previously funded before were interesting ideas.
+As far as we know, this criterion is not currently used in evaluating research proposals.
+The idea presented to support researchers throughout the world is consistent with the Kimmel International Fund.
 It was stated to consider increasing applicant diversity, although the specifics were not provided.
-It was also suggested to remind organizations such as ISA or TCIA that the TREE Fund is not a competitor, rather the research funding arm of these organizations.
-This is certainly consistent with the long history of the TREE Fund, ISA, and TCIA developing the current trust funding for grants for prior programs in the ISA and TCIA.
+It was also suggested to remind organizations such as ISA or TCIA that TREE Fund is not a competitor, rather the research funding arm of these organizations.
+This is certainly consistent with the long history of TREE Fund, ISA, and TCIA developing the current TREE Fund grants from prior programs in the ISA and TCIA.

 Marketing was a second theme that arose from the evaluation of key phrases.
 Developing an impact statement of research was provided as a novel idea.
-Linking tree care professionals to TREE Fund-supported research and marking the TREE Fund afield were given.
-This is consistent with the active promotion by the TREE Fund and partners to transfer knowledge through webinars, publications (e.g., Arborist News, Tree Care Industry Magazine), and conference presentations and fits the resulting Technology Transfer theme.
+Linking tree care professionals to TREE Fund-supported research and marketing TREE Fund afield were given.
+This is consistent with the active promotion by TREE Fund and partners to transfer knowledge through webinars, publications (e.g., Arborist News, Tree Care Industry Magazine), and conference presentations and fits the resulting Technology Transfer theme.

-As another important theme respondents, technology transfer was stated an expectation for to deliver findings to relevant professionals, describing the significance of research, and promoting impacts in industry publications as important.
+As another important theme from respondents, technology transfer was stated as an expectation for delivering findings to relevant professionals, describing the significance of research, and promoting impacts in industry publications as important.
 Key informants also suggested that evidence exists for industry support of TREE Fund-supported research.
 Key informant statements that were added as additional information follows.